Frank Sinatra

 Frank Sinatra with his wife and children

-But Dolly Sinatra's hopes were not realized—her son never became a model family man and continued to have affairs on the side.
+But Dolly Sinatra's hopes were dashed—her son never became the model family man she'd envisioned and kept having affairs on the side.
 As his popularity grew, so did the number of women dreaming of being in his arms.
-Nancy had no choice but to turn a blind eye to her husband's infidelities for the sake of their children's happiness.
+Nancy had no choice but to look the other way when it came to her husband's cheating, all for the sake of their children's happiness.

 Nancy Sinatra and Frank Sinatra Jr.